D:\paresh\articles date wise\2-11-2018\images\1200-35842538-different-religions-of-india.jpg

 Zoroastrianism

 Zoroastrianism has the least number of followers in the Indian land.
-They consist only 0.1 % of the total population of the Indian people.
-Their faith can be traced back to the famous prophet Zoroaster, who is believed to have lived in Iran’s current land.
-Zoroastrianism religion is among the oldest religions of the world.
+They consist of only 0.1 % of the total population of the Indian people.
+Their faith can be traced back to the famous prophet Zoroaster, believed to have lived in Iran’s current land.
+Zoroastrianism religion is among the oldest religions in the world.

-In conclusion, other religions practiced in the Indian land are Judaism as well as Bahai religions.
+In conclusion, other religions practiced in the Indian land are Judaism and Bahai.
 They take up 0.7 % of the total population in India.
-The total number of people who believe in the Bahai religion is not more than 4800 people.
+The total number of people who believe in the Bahai religion is not more than 4800.
 Jewish are the people who believe in Judaism religion.
-They are believed to have lived in India for many centuries, and Judaism is one of the oldest religions recorded on Indian authority.
+They are believed to have lived in India for centuries, and Judaism is one of the oldest religions recorded by Indian authority.
 Currently, only 5000 Jews live in India.